 Internet-facing CLB instances

-When you create an Internet-facing CLB instance, the system automatically assigns a public address to the CLB instance.
+When you create an Internet-facing CLB instance, it is assigned a public IP address.
 You can associate your domain name with the public IP address.
-CLB instances receive requests from clients over the Internet and forward requests to backend servers based on the forwarding rules that you configure for listeners.
+Internet-facing CLB instances receive requests from clients over the Internet and forward requests to backend servers based on the forwarding rules that you configure for listeners.

-- An Internet-facing CLB instance is assigned a public IP address to provide services over the Internet.
+Each Internet-facing CLB instance is assigned a public IP address.
 You cannot disassociate the public IP address from the CLB instance.

 Internal-facing CLB instances

-An internal-facing CLB instance is assigned a private IP address.
-An internal-facing CLB instance provides services by distributing requests from the internal networks of Alibaba Cloud to backend servers based on the forwarding rules that you configure for listeners.
+Internal-facing CLB instances provide external services by using private IP addresses.
+Requests from the internal network of Alibaba Cloud are distributed to backend servers based on the forwarding rules that you configure for listeners.

-If an internal-facing CLB instance is deployed in a VPC, the IP address of the CLB instance is allocated from the CIDR block of the vSwitch in the VPC.
-In this case, the internal-facing CLB instance can be accessed by only Elastic Compute Service (ECS) instances in the same VPC.
+If the network type of an internal-facing CLB instance is VPC, the private IP address of the CLB instance is assigned from the CIDR block of a vSwitch in the VPC specified by you.
+The CLB instance is accessible only from Elastic Compute Service (ECS) instances in the VPC.

 Instance specifications